andrewjk/Watsonia.Data/README.md

 Author author = db.Create<Author>();
 ```

-At this point the author will be considered to have no errors and won't display any errors if the UI it is bound to supports IDataErrorInfo (e.g. WPF).
+At this point the author will be considered to have no errors.
 If we attempt to save the author or check the author's IsValid property, however, the author will have two errors in its ValidationErrors collection.

 You can also implement the IValidatableObject interface if you have more complex validation requirements and it will be called when saving to the database or checking IsValid.